diogotcorreia/master-thesis/docs/content/ch06-discussion.typ

 for a project, resulting in either resolution or build errors.
-This has since been greatly improved with the addition of `pyproject.toml` and `pylock.toml`, but given that the latter was only officially standardised in March of 2025, most projects in the dataset understandably did not include a dependency lockfile in their repositories.
+This has since been greatly improved with the addition of `pyproject.toml` and `pylock.toml`, but given that the latter was only officially standardised in March of 2025 in #pep(751), most projects in the dataset understandably did not include a dependency lockfile in their repositories.
 Furthermore, the observed analysis time increased drastically, not just because of dependency installation, but also due to Pysa taking significantly more